Exporting a MySQL Database via phpMyAdmin

 - Finding phpMyAdmin in your Control Panel ⤵

 - Notes and Concepts ⤵

 This video shows how to export data from your MySQL database using phpMyAdmin.
 A link to phpMyAdmin can be found in your HostGator control panel (cPanel or Plesk depending on your hosting package).

 The directions in the video may differ slightly from the directions listed below.
 Additional directions not found in the video on how to get to phpMyAdmin for cPanel and Plesk users are also listed below.

-- Click on the Website & Domains tab at the top.
+- Click on Website & Domains from the left-hand menu.

 - Click on Databases in the list of functions.